Welcome to the Biological Irradiation Core

 The Biological Irradiation Core (BIC) consists of two facilities.
 One is dedicated to tissue samples and the other for small animals.
 Each room contains one RS-2000 irradiator supplied by RAD Source.

-The cell irradiator is located in DRC 2, 5th floor, RM 5015.
+The cell irradiator is located in BCC 5.12.369, Room 369 on the 5th floor of the Fred and Pamela Buffett Cancer Center.
 In addition to the irradiator, the cell irradiation room contains two C02 incubators, a biosafety cabinet, a table top centrifuge and a small refrigerator that can be used by researchers.

 The animal irradiator is located in the animal care facility in DRC 2.
 Rodents from DRC 1 and 2 may be irradiated in this machine.
 Animals from Transgenic areas must be housed in an alternate area following irradiation.
 Please contact a CM Facility Manager to assist with housing needs.